-Dartmoor National Park, famed abode of Lorna Doone and the Hound of the Baskervilles!
+Dartmoor National Park, famed abode of the Hound of the Baskervilles!

 Just a few miles inwards from the South Devon Coast is the ancient Dartmoor National Park.
 It covers an area of 368 square miles and offers visitors a mix of superb scenery and legendary history.
 Dartmoor also has one of the most prominent moors to be found anywhere in Britain.